pip-webui/pip-webui-tutorial/step9/Readme.md

 ### Create nodes tiles and map controllers

-After we split the Nodes page into tile and map views the  **nodesController** will become a parent controller for all views.
+After we split the Nodes page into tile and map views the  **nodesController** becomes a parent controller.
-Then we need to add two more child controllers **nodesTilesController** and **nodesMapController** for each view.
+Then we shall add two child controllers **nodesTilesController** and **nodesMapController** for each view.

 Make changes in the **/src/nodes/nodes.ts** file.
 Change **nodesController**, add **nodesTilesController** and **nodesMapController**: